Gloriavale Christian Community: Culture and beliefs

 On 29 March 2020, it was reported that members of the Gloriavale community were failing to comply with lockdown procedures amidst the ongoing COVID-19 pandemic in New Zealand, with reports that childcare at community-run daycare centres, lessons at community-run schools, and meetings were all continuing despite social distancing measures.
-Police forces within the area later confirmed that they were working with Gloriavale in order to ensure that members of its community abided by lockdown restrictions.
+Police within the area later confirmed that they were working with Gloriavale in order to ensure that members of its community abided by lockdown restrictions.